 In In the Matter of The Kipnis Section 3.4 Trust, an Arizona appellate court adopted the “fiduciary exception” to the attorney-client privilege.
 In reaching this decision, the appellate court rejected the theory that the trust beneficiaries are the “real clients” of the lawyers, but instead found that the trustee’s duty to furnish information about the trust to its beneficiaries includes furnishing the trustee’s attorney-client communications.

 To this point, Arizona had neither accepted nor rejected the applicability of the fiduciary exception in the trust context.
-With its adoption, this means that in
+With

 September 9, 2014